shinokada/svelte-teenyicons/README.md

 SVG TeenyIcons for Svelte.
 You can import outline and solid icons without name conflict.
 Svlete-Teenyicons support major CSS framework.
 You can add additional CSS using the `class` props.

+Thank you for considering my open-source package.
+If you use it in a commercial project, please support me by sponsoring me on GitHub: https://github.com/sponsors/shinokada.
+Your support helps me maintain and improve this package for the benefit of the community.

 <p align="center">
 <img width="650" src="/static/images/teeny-outline-optimized-650-1050.png" />
 </p>